mkagawa/DStarRepeaterConnector/README.md

    - Reflector = empty / Startup = No / Reconnect = Never (you can eventually change this)
 3. create your own start.sh file by copying original start.sh.
-Change callsign field and port number with modile id with -mod1 and -mod2 parameter which are matching with ircddbgateway's configuration.
+Change callsign field and port number with modile id with -mod1 and -mod2 parameter which are matching with ircddbgateway's configuration. specify dstarrepater binary path (full path is recommended, ex. -rptcmd /usr/local/sbin/dstarrepeater) -logdir, -confdir must be writable by user which runs this program.

 ## Other configuration parameters
 <pre>